California school district asks parents to house teachers as costs surge - NewsBreak

 “This is evidence that our entire MUSD Team, which includes our teachers and classified support staff, is valued by our Milpitas community members, parents and caregivers,” the school district said in a statement as reported by KRON.

-Those with an available room can submit their information through a form on the school district’s website .Second passenger dies following pursuit, crash
+Those with an available room can submit their information through a form on the school district’s website.

 “Many of the Milpitas Unified School District moderate-income employees are working families and are finding it increasingly difficult to purchase or rent a home within a 15 mile radius or close to the Milpitas Unified School District where they work,” the school district said in its resolution.